LandonTrev/PhotoOrganizer/README.md

 - I also plan on integrating an interactable gui that lets you browse for your source and destination folders instead of having to edit the local and destination paths of the script

 # License
-This project is licensed under the MIT License - see the the LICENSE.md file for details
+This project is licensed under the MIT License - see the the LICENSE file for details

 # Acknowledgements
 - Props to the developers of the Pillow library for providing fast and powerful image processing capabilities.